What are the dates & opening times?

 - There will be a full perimeter fence around the event in the park and heightened security measures in place throughout the show and Brockwell Park itself

-- All visitors will be subject to mandatory bag and body searches on entry, so you are advised to allow extra time to get into the event
+- All visitors will be subject to searching on entry, so you are advised to allow extra time to get into the event

 - Wristbands will be issued for all children and vulnerable adults on entry gates and information points.
 These wristbands enable you to write your mobile number on, but not the child’s or vulnerable adult’s name, and attach to their wrist.
 This means we can reunite you much quicker if you become separated

 - We reserve the right to refuse entry to the event.
-See your full Terms and Conditions
+See our full Terms and Conditions

 - CCTV will be in operation throughout the whole of the event